abhishekvats29/Lightweight-Feedback-System/README.md

 Abhishek Vats

 ## 📄 License
-This project is developed as part of a Full Stack Developer Assignment.
+- This project is developed as part of a Full Stack Developer Assignment.
+- The code is intended solely for the purpose of the assignment and Gaining Practical knowledge.
+- Unauthorized use, distribution, or commercial use is prohibited without explicit permission.